SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Twilight shakes her head with a wing pressed to her temple.
 She then realizes the obvious.
 She flies up to give the presentation directly to Pinkie Pie.
 “Oh, hey Twilight!
 Sorry about your beds.”

 “It’s not important.”
 Twilight holds up her idea.
 “If you’re all so set on this Pony Pyramid, I want to make an addition that can help the library.
-If everypony in the pyramid signs up for a library card, and then asks their friends to sign up and ask other ponies to sign up, we’d be able to spread reading to more and more ponies”
+If everypony in the pyramid signs up for a library card, and then asks their friends to sign up and ask other ponies to sign up, we’d be able to spread reading to more and more ponies.”

 Pinkie nods along until Twilight adds, “I’ll even forgive late fees for ponies who bring in at least three new readers.”